erikdubois/Ultimate-Linux-Mint-18-Cinnamon/README.md

 We can install all the created themes with this script

-	theme-mint-y-colora-collection-3.2-vx.sh
+	theme-mint-y-colora-collection-3.0-vx.sh

 The version of cinnamon is important to have a nice theme or not.
+Linux Mint 18   > cinnamon version 3.0
 Linux Mint 18.1 > cinnamon version 3.2

 	cinnamon --version